 The University is the beneficiary in a number of split-interest arrangements with donors.
 Under these arrangements, the University controls donated assets and may share with the donor or the donor's designee income generated from those assets until such time as stated in the arrangement (usually upon the death of the donor or donor's designee), at which time the remaining assets are available for the University's use.
 When the University receives such assets, the fair value of the assets is recorded as irrevocable trust assets.
 Irrevocable trust assets have been recorded using the same investment valuation techniques as similar investments held by the University (see Note 5 - Investments, Irrevocable Trusts, and Fair Value Measurements).
 The University's policy is to record the contribution of these gifts in its combined financial statements as net assets with donor restrictions (at fair value) if the assets are controlled by the University as indicated by the donor.
 At the time of the gift, the University records contribution income and a liability for amounts payable to income beneficiaries using an actuarial calculation, adjusted annually.
-The estimated net present value of the payments to beneficiaries is recorded as liabilities due under annuity and split-interest agreements, and the estimated net present value of the payments that will be made to other remaindermen trusts is also recorded as liabilities due under annuity and split-interest agreements.
+The estimated net present value of the payments to beneficiaries is recorded as liabilities due under annuity and split-interest agreements, and the estimated net present value of the payments that will be made to other remainderman trusts is also recorded as liabilities due under annuity and split-interest agreements.
 The annual payments to the beneficiaries are payable from the trust assets' investment earnings or, in some cases, to the extent that the amount is deficient, from principal.
 If the trust assets' investment earnings exceed the payments to the benefactor, such excess is added to the trust principal.
 The University uses mortality rates based on the IRS life expectancy table at an 8% discount rate.
-Irrevocable trust assets received, net of distributions, amounting to \$1.5 million and \$977 thousand for the years ended June 30, 2022 and 2021, respectively, are included in gifts and subsidies on the combined statements of activities.
-(Decrease) increase in the value of annuities and split-interest agreements, amounting to \$(5.6) million and \$3.5 million for the years ended June 30, 2022 and 2021, respectively, is included in unrealized gains (losses) on investments on the combined statements of activities.
+Irrevocable trust assets received, net of distributions, amounting to \$919 thousand and \$1.5 million for the years ended June 30, 2023 and 2022, respectively, are included in gifts and subsidies on the combined statements of activities.
+Increase in the value of annuities and split-interest agreements, amounting to \$3.2 million and \$430 thousand for the years ended June 30, 2023 and 2022, respectively, is included in unrealized gains on investments on the combined statements of activities.